 Where can it be spotted?
 The American robin is a familiar sight across North America.
 However, they are more common in the eastern parts of North America.
 They are commonly seen in parks, yards, and fields during summer and spring when they forage earthworms on the ground.

 The European robin is an omnivore.
 Its diet includes worms, insects, fruits, berries, and seeds.
 About 70% of the European robin’s diet comprises mealworms and insects (mainly beetles).
 The other 30% of their diet comprises seeds, fruits, raisins, and sunflower hearts.

-Hunting techniques: The European robin hunts by digging the ground to find mealworms.
+Hunting techniques: The European robin hunts by digging in the ground to find mealworms.
 Their good sense of hearing helps them dig for worms in places where they can hear their sound vibrations.
-European robin digging is a common sight during the spring, when the ground has thawed and summertime.
-During winter, when worms and insects are unavailable, European robins display frugivory tendencies.
+European robin digging is common in spring when the ground has thawed and summertime.
+When worms and insects are unavailable in winter, European robins display frugivory tendencies.

 Where can it be spotted?
 The European robin can be spotted throughout Europe, except in western Siberia and Russia.

 The Swynnerton’s robins are primarily carnivorous, including insects such as ants, beetles, wasps, and termites.
 A previous study confirmed that these birds consumed insects categorized under the Order Plecoptera.
 They have also been documented to consume frogs and fruits.
 Insects make up about 80% of their diet.
 They draw the rest of their nutrients from consuming fruits.

 Hunting techniques: The Swynnerton’s robins hunt for insects on the forest floors, where they toss leaf litter, and then they capture whatever they can.
 They at times stalk army ant swarms and capture fleeing insects.
 They also hawk insects aerially.